BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 });
 ```

-If you want to allow unauthenticated users to be authorized to see restify routes, you can nullify the `$user`:
+If you want to allow unauthenticated users to be authorized to see the restify routes, you can nullify the `$user`:

 ```php
 Gate::define('viewRestify', function ($user = null) {